Gauff Rallies To Keep US Open Repeat Bid Alive - UrduPoint

 Djokovic-Popyrin opens the evening on Ashe, where second-seeded Australian Open champion Aryna Sabalenka of Belarus caps the night against Russian Ekaterina Alexandrova.

-The two have split their six prior meetings, Sabalenka winning most recently in the fourth round at Wimbledon.
+The two have split their six prior meetings, Sabalenka winning most recently in the fourth round at Wimbledon last year.

-"We've had a lot of great battles, really tight matches," Sabalenka said.
-"I'm looking forward for that great fight."

-Other seeds in action include 2020 runner-up Alexander Zverev, seeded fourth, taking on Argentina's Tomas Martin Etcheverry in a rematch of their 2023 Roland Garros quarter-final.
+Other matches saw fourth-seeded Alexander Zverev taking on Tomas Martin Etcheverry in a rematch of their 2023 Roland Garros quarter-final.

 World number six Andrey Rublev takes on Jiri Lehecka and world number eight and 2022 runner-up Casper Ruud faces Chinese teenager Shang Juncheng.